thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/README.md

 ## Learning checklist

-* `yanpm install add @types/jest` to enable autocomplete for jest in vscode
+* `npm install add @types/jest` to enable autocomplete for jest in vscode
 * unit testing with `jest` and `enzyme`
 * mocks and stubs